Bishops Dancing with Pixies?

 In an article The danger of artificial stupidity posted at the Scientia Salon website, J. Mark Bishop claims that AI can never match, never mind surpass human mentality and he bases this claim on three principal assertions:

 Computers lack genuine understanding.
 The basis of this claim is given by John Searle’s Chinese room argument” (1980).
-See The Chinese Room.
+This claim is dealt with in detail at The Chinese Room.

-But in any case, if there is not a valid proof of incompleteness, Penrose’s argument has no basis at all.
+But in any case, if proofs of incompleteness that rely on Gödel’s methodology can be shown to be based on illogical premises, Penrose’s argument has no basis at all.
 For details of the flaws in several incompleteness proofs see Errors in Incompleteness Proofs.

 Computers lack consciousness.
 The basis of this claim is that Bishop argues that if a computer-controlled robot experiences a conscious sensation as it interacts with the world, then an infinitude of consciousnesses must be present in all objects throughout the universe.
 Since this is absurd, then machines can never be conscious.
 Bishop calls this the ‘Dancing with Pixies’ argument, and refers to papers that he has published which give details of his argument.